 3. Conquer the strength training

-Many worry that strength based exercises whilst attempting to slim down will lead to unwanted 'bulking', however this is far from the truth.
-Muscle keeps your resting metabolism higher compared to stores of fat, so will keep your body burning more calories throughout the day.
-Feeling stronger will also ensure those workouts have you coming back for more rather than feeling like punishment.
-Make sure to drink a protein shake after working out to aid strong muscle development - check out The Lean Protein which comes with added functional ingredients designed to support weight-loss.
+People often worry that strength based exercises whilst attempting to slim down will lead to unwanted bulking, but this is far from the truth.
+Muscle keeps your resting metabolism higher compared to stores of fat, so having a large amount of bodily muscle is guaranteed way to keep your body burning calories throughout the day.

 4. Anticipate your cravings

-We've all experienced 'hangry', and will be able to relate to those irrational cravings we get when we haven't eaten in a few too many hours.
-When you're hungry, you're more likely to reach for the easy access chocolate bar than whip up a balanced meal.
-Anticipate this by preparing healthy snacks ahead of time, and avoiding the junk food aisles when you're hungry.
-Check out The Tone Capsules too, which help to stave off cravings by keeping you feeling fuller for longer, without your energy levels dropping off.
+Anticipate hunger by preparing healthy snacks ahead of time, and avoiding the shopping when you're hungry.
+Check out The Tone Capsules, which help to stave off cravings by keeping you feeling fuller for longer without your energy levels dropping off.

-Your body needs water to metabolise and break down fat, so ensure you are drinking at least 8 glasses of water every day to keep things running smoothly.
-Carry a bottle with you as you go about your day, and rehydrate sufficiently after workouts.
+Your body needs water to metabolise and break down fat, so ensure you are drinking at least eight glasses of water every day to keep your body hydrated.
+Carry a water bottle with you as you go about your day and make sure to rehydrate sufficiently after workouts.

 6. Get enough sleep

-Not getting enough sleep can lead to weight gan, so make sure you're packing in enough Z's to ensure you're not making your weight loss journey harder than it needs to be.
-Aim for at least seven hours of sleep every night to maintain overall health and wellbeing, and reduce your body storing unnecessary fat.
-Sleep will also mean you're feeling more energised during exercise and are less likely to experience cravings during the day.
+Not getting enough sleep can lead to weight gain, so make sure you're spending plenty of time with your head on the pillow to avoid making your weight loss journey harder than it needs to be.
+Aim for at least seven hours of sleep every night to maintain overall health and wellbeing and reduce the likelihood your body storing unnecessary fat.
+Sleep will also mean you feeling more energised during exercise, and are less likely to experience cravings during the day.